dart-lang/site-www/src/tools/pub/custom-package-repositories.md

 Third-party package servers can be useful for hosting private packages.
-It is also common to use [git-dependencies](/tools/pub/dependencies#git-packages) for hosting private packages, however, the `dart pub` tool does not support resolving versions against a git-repository it just fetches a specific revision of the git repository.
+It is also common to use [git-dependencies](/tools/pub/dependencies#git-packages) for hosting private packages, however, the `dart pub` tool doesn't support resolving versions against a git-repository; it just fetches a specific revision of the git repository.
 Hence, when many people are collaborating it is sometimes preferable to use a private package repository.